 Ans.
 The transactional codes which are most commonly used in SAP security are SU53 for authorization of analysis, ST01 for trace, SUIM for the reports, SU01D for the display user, SU10 for bulk changes, PFCG to maintain roles, and SU01 for the creation or changing the user.

 Q30) What are role templates?

 Ans.
 The role templates are nothing but the activity clusters which are predetermined.
-These clusters or groups consist of the reports, web addresses and the transactions.
+These clusters or groups consist of reports, web addresses, and transactions.

 Q31) Explain the process of creating a user group in the SAP system?

 Ans.
 The following are the steps that are involved in terms of creating a user group in the SAP system.

 - Provide a name for the user group in the text box.

 - After providing the name for the user group, click on create button

 - Now, key in the description and click on the Save button.

 - This completes the user group creation in the SAP system.